13 Learning & Development (L&D) Trends to Watch in 2024

 Microlearning is a way for L&D teams to get creative with their learning content – and can take the form of in-app tooltips or walkthroughs, short videos, daily tasks, and more.
 This type of content is also easier to repurpose and refresh, and L&D teams can incentivize the completion of microlearning content by gamifying employee education and training tasks.

-Knowledge management is the concept of creating, curating, organizing, and sharing important organizational knowledge for employees to access and find important information.
+Knowledge management is the concept of creating, curating, organizing, and sharing important organizational knowledge for employees to access and find important information quickly when required.
 In short, it connects employees to the right resources for any internal questions they may have.

-A successful knowledge management (KM) strategy starts with companies creating process documentation, ie. detailed step-by-step instructions on how to do different internal processes.
-The next step in this journey is to organize this content into an easy-to-search internal knowledge base such as an internal wiki.
+A successful knowledge management (KM) strategy starts with companies creating process documentation, i.e. detailed step-by-step instructions on how to conduct internal processes.
+The next step is to organize this content into an easy-to-search internal knowledge base such as an internal wiki.
 Without these content-storing platforms, internal knowledge becomes cluttered across internal Google Drives, PPTs, or is passed between employees through word-of-mouth.

-With nearly all work processes and training now done digitally, L&D teams should begin to collect data across different factors of their employee training and development strategy.
-The different types of data that can be collected allows L&D teams to:
+With nearly all work processes and training now done digitally, L&D teams must collect data across different factors of their employee training and development strategy.

-- Monitor the progress of L&D content across their employee training and onboarding.
+- Monitor the progress of L&D content across their employee training and onboarding programs.

 - Measure training effectiveness on different courses, between different teams, and on different types of employee training.

-- Create personalized learning flows by create employee learning cohorts that group different types of learners into different learning groups – allowing team members to learn from the employee training methods that data says is the most effective for their personality or learner type.
+- Create personalized learning flows by building employee learning cohorts that group different types of learners into different learning groups – allowing team members to learn from the training method that data says is the most effective for their personality or learner type.